Resilience of Bayesian Layer-Wise Explanations under Adversarial Attacks: Methodology

 \subsection{Geometric meaning of adversarial interpretations}

 To better conceptualise the impact of a Bayesian treatment on LRP robustness, it is convenient to consider the thermodynamic limit of infinite data and infinite expressivity of the network, as formalised in \cite{du2019gradient,mei2018mean,rotskoff2018neural}.
-We refer the reader to \cite{carbone2020robustness} for a thorough mathematical discussion of the assumptions corresponding to this thermodynamic limit.
-For the purposes of our discussion, the main ingredients are the data manifold $\mathcal{M}_D$, a piecewise smooth submanifold of the input space where the data lie, and the true input/output function $g(x)$, which is assumed to be smooth and hence representable through an infinitely wide DNN.
+For the purposes of our discussion, the main ingredients are the data manifold $\mathcal{M}_D$, a piecewise smooth submanifold of the input space where the data lie, and the true input/output function, which is assumed to be smooth and hence representable through an infinitely wide DNN.
 Practically, this limit might be well approximated on large data sets where the networks achieve high accuracy.

-In this limit, it was proved in \cite{du2019gradient,mei2018mean,rotskoff2018neural} that the DNN $f(x,w)$ trained via SGD will converge to the true underlying function $g(x)$ over the whole data manifold $\mathcal{M}_D$.
+In this limit, it is proved \cite{du2019gradient,mei2018mean,rotskoff2018neural} that the DNN $f(x,w)$ trained via SGD will converge to the true underlying function $g(x)$ over the whole data manifold $\mathcal{M}_D$.
 Because the data manifold is assumed to be piecewise smooth, it is possible to define a tangent space to the data manifold almost everywhere, and therefore to define two operators $\nabla_x^{\perp}$ and $\nabla_x^{\parallel}$ which define the gradient along the normal and tangent directions to the data manifold $\mathcal{M}_D$ at a point $x$ of a function defined over the whole input space.

 LRP and gradient-based adversarial strategies both share a reliance on gradient information.
 In the adversarial attacks cases, one evaluates the gradient of the loss function which, by the chain rule is given by